kshedden/workshops/dair3/design/design.md

   - In a [cohort study](https://en.wikipedia.org/wiki/Cohort_study), a group of units are followed over time.
-The units are initially either similar, or differ primarily with respect to a specific factor of interest.
+The units are initially either similar, or differ primarily with respect to a specific factor of interest (but they are not selected based on this factor).
 Exposures happpen naturalistically and we can assess at the end of the study which exposures occurred and what outcomes followed the occurence of these exposures.

     - A
       [prospective cohort study](https://en.wikipedia.org/wiki/Prospective_cohort_study)